foundeo/cfml-security/README.md

-CFML Security Tools
+CFML Security Utilities
 ===================

-This repository will contain some security tools / utilities for CFML (ColdFusion) developers.
+This repository contains some security utilities for CFML (ColdFusion) developers.

 ## Example Usage